-Soberanes Canyon Trail is a 4.7 mile lightly trafficked loop trail located near Carmel-by-the-Sea, CA that features a waterfall and is rated as moderate.
+Soberanes Canyon Trail is a 4.7 mile lightly trafficked loop trail located near Carmel-by-the-Sea, California that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 The most spectacular part of the hike is through the Soberanes Canyon where the trail is flanked on both sides by impressive redwoods.
 Once you leave the redwoods and get above treeline, it isn't the immediate scenery that captivates, but rather the panoramic views.
 These views are typically obscured facing west due to the blanket of fog and mist that unfolds over the coast.
 Turn your back 180 degrees and you are likely greeted by sunlit views of Carmel valley.
 Talk about a dichotomy.

 Missing one of my favorite places....Fastest time for me was 1:03 I was so close to breaking an hour

 One of the best trails ever.
 The views are majestic.
 It's quite hard.